|

 leaves parameters %0 and %1 unchanged, and moves the value of %3 to position %2, %4 to %3, etc.

-This form of SHIFT also affects the special parameters %n$, %$ and %# (number of batch file parameters), and unlike the first form, it also affects %*.
+This form of SHIFT also affects the special parameters %n$, %$ and %# (number of batch file parameters).
 See Batch File Parameters for details.